-Leaving pins 9 and 10 of the DA-15S serial data receptacle open, the ARNAV Systems protocol MUST be software selected see §4.6 for protocol selection details.
+Leaving pins 6 and 7 of the 9 pin connector open, the ARNAV Systems protocol MUST be software selected see §4.6 for protocol selection details.
 Once selected, the Digitizer will send a 24-byte message.
 Beginning with a \$PASHS followed by a comma and ALT, then a +/- sign followed by five altitude digits (in meters,) then an asterisk and a checksum followed by a carriage return and a line feed.
 (9600bps, 8 data bits, 1 stop bit, no parity.)
 The following is an example of an ARNAV serial altitude message:

-Message Definition STX\$PASHS,ALT,+000331B C LETX Pressure Altitude 33 meters.
+Message Definition STX\$PASHS,ALT,+000331B C FETX Altitude 33 meters.